reswitched/robocop-ng/README.md

 Code is based on https://gitlab.com/a/dpybotbase and https://github.com/916253/Kurisu-Reswitched.

-**This is the discord.py 2.0.0beta branch.
-It may be unstable.
-If you want the stable, discord.py 1.x.x based robocop-ng, see [the master branch](https://github.com/reswitched/robocop-ng/tree/master).**

 ---

+## How to migrate from discord.py v1 to v2

+As of 18.08.2022 this repo is based on discord.py v2.

+Only changes needed are updating your cogs and ensuring that all privileged intents are enabled for your bot.

+You can find the privileged intents guide here: https://discordpy.readthedocs.io/en/latest/intents.html?highlight=intents#privileged-intents

+You can see the migration instructions for your cogs here: https://discordpy.readthedocs.io/en/latest/migrating.html

+---

 ## How to run

 - Copy `robocop_ng/config_template.py` to `robocop_ng/config.py`, configure all necessary parts to your server.
 - Enable all privileged intents ([guide here](https://discordpy.readthedocs.io/en/latest/intents.html?highlight=intents#privileged-intents)) for the bot.
-You don't need to give Discord your passport as Robocop-NG is not designed to run at >1 guild at once, let alone >100.
+You don't need to give Discord your passport as Robocop-NG is not designed to run in >1 guild at once, let alone >100.
 - (obviously) Add the bot to your guild.
-Many resources about this online.
+There are many resources about this online.
 - If you haven't already done this already, **move the bot's role above the roles it'll need to manage, or else it won't function properly**, this is especially important for verification as it doesn't work otherwise.
+- If you're moving from Kurisu or Robocop: Follow `Tips for people moving from Kurisu/Robocop` below.

+### Running with docker

+- `docker build . -t robocopng`
+- Assuming your robocop-ng repo is on `~/docker/`: `docker run --restart=always -v ~/docker/robocop-ng:/usr/src/app --name robocop_ng robocopng:latest`

+For updates I just `git pull;docker rm -f robocop_ng` then run the two commands above again.

+### Running manually

-- Install python3.6+.
+- Install python3.8+.
 - Install python dependencies (`pip3 install -Ur requirements.txt`, you might need to put `sudo -H` before that).
 You can also install with [poetry](https://python-poetry.org/) with just `poetry install`.
-- If you're moving from Kurisu or Robocop: Follow `Tips for people moving from Kurisu/Robocop` below.
 - Run `robocop_ng/__init__.py` (`cd robocop_ng;python3 __init__.py`).
 Alternatively, if you did `poetry install`, run `python3 -m robocop_ng` in the same directory as your config files.

 To keep the bot running, you might want to use pm2 or a systemd service.

-### Alternatively, dockerization

-- `docker build . -t robocopng`
-- Assuming your robocop-ng repo is on `~/docker/`: `docker run --restart=always -v ~/docker/robocop-ng:/usr/src/app --name robocop_ng robocopng:latest`

 ---